DeltaRCM/pyDeltaRCM/README.md

 ``` $ python run_pyDeltaRCM.py```

 It reads the input file `deltaRCM.yaml` and runs a 2000 timestep simulation.
-This script will create an output folder in the working directory and save a PNG file of the parameter ‘eta’ (surface elevation) every 50 timesteps.
+This script will create an output folder in the working directory and save a PNG file of the parameter `eta` (surface elevation) every 50 timesteps.

 Change the parameters in the YAML file to customize the simulation.